 The maximum monthly water use between 1999 and 2007 ranged from approximately 4.5 to 6.6 million gallons occurring primarily during summer months.
-This amount is typically 1.2 to 1.4 times the average monthly water use and is primarily due to higher home occupancy rates, seasonal population increases and greater water use for lawn and shrub irrigation.
-The maximum monthly water use in 2006 of 6.6 million gallons exceeded the DEQ threshold of 5.8 million gallons specified under Special Condition 2 of the GWWP requiring Tower Well 2 to be connected to the water system and groundwater withdrawn for beneficial use.
-The maximum monthly water use in 2007 was less than 5.4 million gallons reflecting increased water efficiencies derived from the water loss reduction and water conservation actions implemented in 2007.
+This is typically 1.2 to 1.4 times the average monthly use due to a higher seasonal population driven by increased home and transient housing occupancy rates, as well as greater landscaping irrigation.
+The maximum monthly use in 2006 of 6.6 million gallons exceeded the threshold of 5.8 million gallons specified under Special Condition 2 of the GWWP requiring Tower Well 2 to be connected to the water system and groundwater withdrawn for beneficial use.
+However, the maximum monthly use declined to less than 5.4 million gallons in 2007, reflecting the increased efficiencies derived from the water loss reduction and conservation actions implemented in 2007.
+For 2008 and 2009, the maximum monthly use further declined to about 5 million gallons in July.